 You should also refrain from opening too many new accounts, which leads to multiple hard inquiries on your credit report, and closing accounts, which can increase your credit utilization.
 Both moves can negatively impact your credit score, along with other factors.

-If you have a lot of debt in relation to your credit limits, you can also improve your credit score by paying off your debt.
-Most experts recommend keeping your credit utilization rate below 30 percent for the best results, which means maintaining $3,000 or less in revolving balances for every $10,000 in total credit you have.
+If you have a lot of debt in relation to your credit limit, you can also improve your credit score by paying off your debt.
+Most experts recommend keeping your credit utilization ratio below 30 percent for the best results, which means maintaining $3,000 or less in revolving balances for every $10,000 in total credit you have.

 If denied, apply for a balance transfer card

-One way to pay less in interest for a limited time is to apply for a balance transfer credit card, most of which let you secure a 0 percent intro APR on transferred balances for 12 to 21 months.
-Just keep in mind that these offers typically include balance, so you won’t get access to that 0 percent APR for free.
+One way to pay less in interest for a limited time is to apply for a balance transfer credit card, most of which let you secure a 0 percent intro APR on transferred balances for up to 21 months.
+Just keep in mind that these offers typically include a balance transfer fee, so you won’t get access to that 0 percent APR for free.
 However, applying for a balance transfer credit card is a great option to consolidate debt without further hurting your credit.

-With a top balance transfer card like the Wells Fargo Reflect® Card, for example, you get a 0 percent introductory APR for up to 21 months, which is a long offer for both purchases and qualifying balance transfers currently available.
-The Wells Fargo Reflect card offers 0 percent intro APR for 18 months from account opening on purchases and qualifying balance transfers, but cardholders who make at least the minimum payments on time each month will have their zero-interest periods extended by three months (15.24 percent to 27.24 percent variable APR thereafter).
+With a top balance transfer card like the Wells Fargo Reflect® Card, for example, you’ll get one of the longest offers for purchases and qualifying balance transfers currently available.
+The Wells Fargo Reflect offers a 0 percent intro APR for 21 months from account opening on purchases and qualifying balance transfers, (17.99 percent to 29.99 percent variable APR thereafter).

-However, a 3 percent intro balance transfer fee (minimum $5) applies to balance transfers made within the first 120 days (5 percent or $5 after that).
-To determine whether a balance transfer will actually save you money, use a balance transfer calculator.
+Keep in mind, a standard 5 percent ($5 minimum) balance transfer applies, and balance transfers must be made within the first 120 days to score the introductory rate.
+To determine whether a balance transfer will actually save you money, consider using our balance transfer calculator.

 The bottom line

-There is one tried and true method for avoiding credit card interest altogether.
-If you only make purchases you can afford to pay off, and you pay your credit card bill in its entirety every month, you will never get charged a dime in interest payments.
+There is one tried-and-true method for avoiding credit card interest altogether.
+If you only make purchases you can afford to pay off, and you pay your credit card bill in its entirety every month, you’ll never get charged a dime in interest payments.

 If you do end up with debt, you’ll want the lowest interest rate possible.
 Securing a lower interest rate may be as simple as asking your current credit card issuer to lower your APR, but in other cases, it may make sense to transfer your balance over to a new 0 percent APR credit card.